arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 ### Testing Modbus TCP Communication Between Opta™ Devices (PLC IDE)

+You can access the complete example project [here](assets/ModbusTCP_Opta_Example.zip).
+You can download the compressed file, extract, and use the pre-configured example project for your Opta™ devices.

 Setting both Opta™ devices running with corresponding main PLC code, you will be able to observe following results on master Opta™:

 * Counter value = `500`: The status LED #1 and relay #1 will turn on